martynling/vue-filter-control/README.md

 For more information see the [docs for vueify](https://github.com/vuejs/vueify).

+# Changes between v1.0 and v2.0

+Now dependent on Vue 2.0 and vue2-selectize.

+* The activeFilters property is no longer bound two-way since this is no longer supported in Vue 2.0.
+Instead whenever the activeFilters are changed within vue-filter-control, a `FilterChanged` event is fired and the updated activeFilters are passed as a parameter to the event.

 # Changes between v0.0.2 and v1.0.0

 * dataType `multi-select` renamed to `choice`